Skip to main content

 Maintenance and Long-Term Performance

-Annual Inspection: Conduct a visual check for any damage, fastener looseness, or sealant deterioration around flue pipes.
-We include this in our standard chimney inspection service starting at $199.
+• Annual inspection: Eyeball it for damage, loose fasteners, or cracking sealant around the flue pipes.
+We fold this into our standard chimney inspection, which starts at $199.

 Investment Analysis: Premium vs. Economy Materials